 Conference hosting city, is the second-largest city in Egypt, and its largest seaport.
 Alexandria extends about 20 miles 32 km along the coast of the Mediterranean Sea in north-central Egypt.
 Home of the Ancient and Modern Bibliotheca Alexandrina; known with its one of the “7 Wonders of the world”, “The Lighthouse of Alexandria; Alexandria was one of the famous cities in the world, founded around 331 BC by Alexander the Great and remained Egypt’s Capital for nearly a thousand years.

 Transportation in Alexandria

--The tramway network in Alexandria is the oldest in Africa, is devided to two parts passing by almost all parts of the city.
+The tramway network in Alexandria is the oldest in Africa, is divided to two parts passing by almost all parts of the city.

 The electricity supply in Egypt is 220 Volts, 50 Hz.Most hotels also provide 110 Volts outlets for shavers.